 A redlined version of the final draft study plan for the approved repowering request.

-A $10,000 deposit (please see Section 13.4.1 for details on the use of the repowering deposit.)
+A $10,000 deposit (please see Section 13.4.1 of this BPM for details on the use of the repowering deposit.)

 Fully completed Generation Facility Data form as contained in the CAISO’s pro forma Interconnection Request (CAISO Tariff, Appendix DD, Attachment A to Appendix 1) including both PSLF load flow and dynamic models.
 The load flow model should be provided in GE PSLF .epc format.
 The dynamic model should be provided in .dyd format using GE PSLF library models that has been approved by WECC for the technology of the Generating Facility.
 If no WECC approved library model is available for the technology, the Interconnection Customer should use a GE PSLF library model to equivalently and sufficiently representing the Generating Facility.
 In case the GE PSLF library does not contain a suitable model for the technology of the Generating Facility, a user written *.p EPCL file may be accepted at the discretion of the CAISO and applicable Participating TO.
 However, the Interconnection Customer must replace the user written model with the GE library model before its synchronization to the CAISO controlled grid or upon the CAISO’s notification.